bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/Base Path.md

 Additionally, you can opt-in to automatically handle routing base-paths.
 This is useful to make your service available behind a reverse-proxy or similar setup.
 To do this, you need to use this method:

-- Full Path: `Maverick.Extensions.Hosting.ApplicationBuilderExtensions.UseMaverickProxyPaths`
+- Full Path: `UserProfileService.Hosting.ApplicationBuilderExtensions.UseReverseProxyPathBases`
-- As extension: `appBuilder.UseMaverickProxyPaths(Configuration)`
+- As extension: `appBuilder.UseReverseProxyPathBases(Configuration)`

 This extension will look for these settings, and configure your application accordingly:
 ```json